Analysis | No, Pfizer’s apparent vaccine success is not a function of Trump’s ‘Operation Warp Speed’

 President Trump hoped very much to be able to deploy an effective vaccine this year and probably hoped even more that he could announce a successful vaccine before last week’s election.
-For months, he hinted that a vaccine was all-but-imminent, hyping his administration’s effort to rapidly deploy inoculations, a push dubbed “Operation Warp Speed.”
+For months, he hinted that a vaccine was all but imminent, hyping his administration’s effort to rapidly deploy inoculations, a push dubbed “Operation Warp Speed.”
 The emergence of a vaccine or a successful therapeutic has been almost the sole focus of the White House for several months as it has prioritized a resumption of normal economic activity over containing new infections.

-So when news broke early Monday morning that Pfizer’s vaccine had yielded a better-than-90-percent success rate, a first step toward approval and rollout, members of the administration were quick to claim credit.
+So when news broke early Monday that Pfizer’s vaccine had yielded a better-than-90-percent success rate, a first step toward approval and rollout, members of the administration were quick to claim credit.

 Vice President Pence, for example, sought to give his boss credit for Pfizer’s effort.